Using the Presto Query Retrying Mechanism¶

 At the session level: Set

-auto_retry=truein the specific query’s session.
+auto_retry=falsein the specific query’s session.
+This property is enabled by default.

 The session property is more useful as an option to disable the retry feature at query level when